abehersan/QISA/README.md

 In the second stage, after having verified these dynamics, we aim to further probe the information-dynamics within the system by way of well-known correlators in our quantum circuits.

-Two key figures of merit will be described; one being **scrambling unitaries** and the other **the dlock decomposition method metric**.
+Two key figures of merit will be described; one being **scrambling unitaries** and the other **the block decomposition method metric**.
 The former is the main culprit for any information scrambling signature and the former allows us to better categorize randomly-generated scrambling unitaries.

 Thank you and enjoy the demonstrations!
 -the QISA team.